-Take the time to check your cover limits in your policy and any exclusions and geographical limitations.
+Take the time to check the cover limits detailed in your policy and any exclusions and geographical limitations that may be included.

 Am I liable for the products I manufacture or sell?

-Beware that even if you have not manufactured the products yourself and only assembled the goods, placed your own brand name on the goods, promote yourself as the manufacturer to the public, or allow an external party to promote your goods as having been manufactured by you, under the ACL you may be deemed as the manufacturer.
+Beware that even if you have not manufactured the products yourself and only assembled the goods, placed your own brand name on the goods, promoted yourself as the manufacturer to the public, or allowed an external party to promote your goods as having been manufactured by you, under the ACL you may be deemed as the manufacturer.

 If your business interacts and exports within the online global marketplace it is important to check the geographical limits listed within your policy.